aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

 ### `qR2S`

-`qR2S` computes the reflux ratio at the bottom of the column, given the reflux ratio at the top of the column, the vector of the fractions of the products and the feed, and the feed quality.
+`qR2S` computes the reflux ratio at the bottom of a distillation column using the method of Ponchon-Savarit given the reflux ratio at the top of the column, the vector of the fractions of the products and the feed, and the feed quality.